rankinstudio/Gemini-North-Flatten/README.md

 usage: fixgem.py 'dir' -prefix 'prefix'

-This will assemble the data channels and flattn the image into a single data channel fits preserving the image gaps.
+This will assembling the data channels and flattn the image into a single data channel fits preserving the image gaps.
 They can then be solved in astrometrica.
 It does a few other tweaks to fix the time and sky location.